 Chuletas De Cordero; lamb chops with tarragon and honey sauce.
-This was purely Eleanor’s choice as I am not a massive fan of pork.
+This was purely Eleanor’s choice as I am not a massive fan of lamb.
 It was a lovely dish but the slight aniseed taste along with the honey wasn’t to my taste.

 Gambas Al Ajillo; huge king prawns cooked in lots of garlic. chilli and white wine.
 These were incredibly garlicky and the prawns were so juicy!
 Another fantastic dish.

 Calamares a la Plancha con salsa verde; seared squid with a basil allioli.
 I love squid and this certainly hit the spot.
-Some of the pieces were huge, basically while squid!
+Some of the pieces were huge, basically whole squid!
 The basil allioli was amazing and I just wish there had been a little more.
 It was beautifully presented though.